runrig-coop/hedgerows/index.md

 poised to represent a broad spectrum of those interests, as she did the night after the first day of protests in a packed Seattle Town Hall.
-She sat shoulder-to-shoulder with Ralph Nader as they debated against White House Under Secretary of Commerce David Aaron and Proter and Gamble Director of Global Policy Scott Miller.
-The event reached a national audience by means of a live broadast on C-SPAN, reaired periodically over the following days.
+She sat shoulder-to-shoulder with Ralph Nader as they debated against White House Under Secretary of Commerce David Aaron and Procter and Gamble Director of Global Policy Scott Miller.
+The event reached a national audience by means of a live broadcast on C-SPAN, re-aired periodically over the following days.
 This is where many organic food advocates in the U.S. were first introduced to Shiva's work, as she fired a cascade of withering rebukes at these grandees of government and industry, all to thunderous applause.

 At the same time, a group of independent journalists, media activists, hackers, and free speech advocates setup shop as the Independent Media Center (IMC) in a